 Some events require tickets for concerts and other events.
 Do not RSVP for an event that needs a ticket unless you have actually bought the ticket to ensure an accurate count for the event.
 I will usually get the tickets for the members attending, but members need to be prompt with advancing fees for the tickets.
 I will set a time to get he tickets, and if you do not pre-pay by then, your tickets will not be purchased.
 Afterward, if you want to attend the event you need to get the tickets on your own.

 In regards to refunds, as a matter of Group policy, they are not given except at the discretion of the Group organizer.
-However, refunds should never be expected except if another paying individual takes your space and all other seats or places have been sold out for the event.
-Further, there is a $5 fee charged for all refunds.
+Refunds are not provided for cancellations shorter than 24 hours and otherwise except if another paying individual takes your space and all other seats or places have been sold out for the event.
+Further, there is a $5 fee charged for all refunds if provided.

 TRANSPORTATION, CARPOOLING AND PARKING AT THE BORDER

 Parking should be thought out at the border.
 Make sure to note the duration of the events.
-Many of the parking lots charge for 8 hours of parking at a time, and most of our events are longer than 8 hours.
-It is suggested to park at the UETA parking lot which is 24 hours.
-You can get there by simply going straight through the traffic signal at the last US exit and it is on the right This also where we will meet for events to drive across the border.
+Many of the parking lots charge for 8 hours of parking at a time, and most of our events are longer than 8 hours, so you will incur double time if you park at a lot in excess of 8 hours.

 If anyone can drive to help with taking people, that would be really helpful to keep costs down.
 (Drinking obviously should be limited for drivers.)
 I must approve all drivers for the group.
 If you have not attended any events before offering to drive, I must approve you first.